 “I wouldn’t be alive if it wasn’t for Medicaid,” said Laticia, who received Medicaid coverage while growing up in the foster system that allowed her to receive care for both physical and mental health conditions.

 “Medicaid has been a blessing,” said Regina, who relies on Medicaid to cover her daughter’s routine medical and preventive care that would otherwise be unaffordable.

-There are approximately 75 million people in the United States enrolled in Medicaid, making it the largest health care provider in the country.
+There are approximately 85 million people in the United States enrolled in Medicaid, making it the largest health care provider in the country.
 And while each participant’s story is unique, Theresa, Laticia, and Regina have at least one thing in common: each lives in a state—Montana, Missouri, and Iowa, respectively—that has expanded Medicaid under the Affordable Care Act (ACA) to provide quality and affordable health care coverage to more of its residents.
-In fact, 38 states have done so since that landmark law was enacted.
+In fact, 40 states and Washington, D.C. have done so since that landmark law was enacted.

-This is an ongoing injustice that must be corrected as soon as possible.
-Fortunately, Congress has an incredible opportunity to do so right now.
-The House and Senate have passed the framework of a $3.5 trillion budget resolution for Fiscal Year 2022 that has the potential to dramatically reshape the health care landscape in the United States.
-As Congress finalizes this framework over the coming weeks, a permanent closure of the Medicaid coverage gap must be at the top of the priority list.
+This is an ongoing injustice that must be corrected.
+Fortunately, Congress has an opportunity to do so.
+The House and Senate have begun work on the Fiscal Year 2024 federal budget, which has the potential to dramatically reshape the health care landscape in the United States.
+As Congress finalizes the budget in coming months, a permanent closure of the Medicaid coverage gap must be at the top of the priority list.